harryyy27/Brickworks-Tollington_Project/README.md

 Brickworks & Octopus

 ## Description
 As an MVP this product aims to showcase events hosted by Brickworks aiming to bring the local community together to facilitate social actions in the Tollington area.
-The contents of an airtables database are loaded to the front-end to display these events and any potential interest can be registered using forms.
-This product should be easier to
+Users can see listed events and register interest in attending them or starting their own via the forms provided.

 ## Adapted fork contributors
 Emily, Harry